- News & Events

 This is a painless test that uses sound waves to create images of the heart.
 It provides the doctor with information about the size and shape of the heart and how well the heart’s chambers and valves are working.

-This procedure is the most common type of echocardiogram test.
-It's painless and noninvasive and involves placing a device called a transducer on your chest that sends special sound waves, called ultrasound, through your chest wall to your heart.
-As the ultrasound waves bounce off the structures of your heart, a computer in the echocardiography machine converts them into pictures on a screen.
+This painless and noninvasive procedure involves placing a device called a transducer on your chest that sends ultrasound through your chest wall to your heart.
+As the ultrasound waves bounce off the structures of your heart, a computer in the echocardiography machine converts them into images on a screen.

 Three-Dimensional (3D) Real Time Echocardiography